sapegin/washingcode-book/manuscript/book.md

 While we’re waiting for JavaScipt [to get native immutability](https://github.com/tc39/proposal-record-tuple), there are two non-exclusive ways we can make our lives easier today:

-- prevent mutations
+- prevent mutations;
-- simplify object updates
+- simplify object updates.

 **Preventing mutations** is good because it’s so easy to miss them during code reviews, and then spend many hours debugging weird issues.